Axeland/scroll_plast/README.md

 -   **`ConfigManager`**: Responsible for loading and validating all necessary configurations from a `.env` file.
 This includes RPC endpoints, private keys, contract addresses, and API keys.
 This approach keeps sensitive data and settings out of the main codebase.

 -   **`BlockchainConnector`**: An abstraction layer over the `web3.py` library.
-It handles all direct interactions with blockchain nodes: creating web3 instances, connecting to RPCs, and instantiating contract objects.
-Its key responsibility is to build, sign, and send transactions with proper nonce management and error handling.
+It handles all direct interactions with blockchain nodes, such as creating web3 instances and instantiating contract objects.
+It manages the full transaction lifecycle: building, signing, and sending transactions, complete with proper nonce management and error handling.

 -   **`TransactionProcessor`**: This class contains the business logic for what to do when an event is detected.
-It receives event data, validates it, constructs the appropriate function call for the destination contract (e.g., `mint()`), fetches an optimal gas price from an external API, and uses the `BlockchainConnector` to execute the transaction.
+It receives event data, constructs the appropriate function call for the destination contract (e.g., `mint()`), fetches an optimal gas price from an external API, and uses the `BlockchainConnector` to execute the transaction.

 -   **`BridgeEventListener`**: The main orchestrator.
 It uses the `BlockchainConnector` to connect to the source chain and continuously polls for new `DepositMade` events from the bridge contract.
-When an event is found, it passes the data to the `TransactionProcessor` to be handled.
+When an event is found, it passes the event data to the `TransactionProcessor` for processing.

 ### System Flow Diagram